 - Designing space for grantmakers to network, collaborate, and find partners and peer support.

-- Staffing working groups in areas of particular interest to subsets of our membership.
+- Organizing defined working groups and issue teams in areas of particular interest to subsets of our membership.

 Provides a dynamic learning community to inform funding strategy.

-- FCCP serves as a repository and gatherer of research on what works in the areas outlined by our theory of impact.
+- FCCP has served as a repository and gatherer of research on what works in the areas outlined by our theory of impact.
 We stop short of credentialing what strategy is “right”, but seek the best answers available, asking members to loop staff into definitional conversations and research that proves the case.
-By collecting and mapping various grantmaker strategies, FCCP makes them visible to a broader audience, sometimes to inspire coordination or co-learning.
+FCCP recruits field organizations to inform and strategize with our network, and communicate trends affecting grantees in the democracy and civic engagement sectors.

 - FCCP enrolls field organizations to inform and strategize with our network, and communicate trends affecting grantees in the democracy and civic engagement sectors.